ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>A chance of showers and thunderstorms.
 Partly cloudy, with a low around 63.
-Southwest wind 2 to 8 mph.<br></div>
+Southwest wind 2 to 8 mph.
+Chance of precipitation
+         is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">